 Economic Analysis of Business Taxation

-Business tax reform remains an ongoing area of policy interest at all levels of government.
-Recent legislation, such as the Big Beautiful Bill—which made permanent many provisions of the Tax Cuts and Jobs Act of 2017—has renewed attention to how business income is taxed and how reforms might influence economic outcomes.
-Internationally, policymakers are also grappling with the challenge of taxing capital income in an environment where businesses retain significant discretion over where to report that income.
+Business tax reform is an ongoing area of policy interest at both the federal and state level in the United States, as well as in many other nations.
+Recent legislation that changed statutory corporate rates and investment incentives, particularly the Tax Cuts and Jobs Act of 2017 and the One Big Beautiful Bill Act of 2025, has drawn attention to how business income is taxed and how changes in business taxation affect economic outcomes.
+Internationally, policymakers are grappling with the challenge of taxing capital income in an environment where businesses retain significant discretion over where to report that income.
 Research can play a vital role in informing these debates by analyzing how current tax systems and potential alternatives affect investment, employment, and the distribution of real incomes.

-To advance analysis of these issues, on Friday, October 24, 2025, the National Bureau of Economic Research (NBER), with the generous support of the Smith Richardson Foundation, will convene a research conference.
-The program will be organized by NBER Research Associates Juan Carlos Suárez Serrato of Stanford University and Eric Zwick of Chicago Booth.
-The conference will highlight research on the economic effects of business taxation.
+To advance analysis of these issues, on Friday, October 23, 2026, the National Bureau of Economic Research (NBER), with the generous support of the Smith Richardson Foundation, will convene a research conference.
+The program will be organized by Juan Carlos Suárez Serrato (Stanford and NBER) and Eric Zwick (University of Chicago and NBER).

-Examples of topics that would be suitable for presentations include, but are not limited to:
+Examples of topics that would be suitable for research presentations include, but are not limited to:

 - Incidence of business taxation across workers, owners, and consumers

-- How labor market frictions and institutions shape tax incidence
+- How labor market frictions and institutions shape corporate tax incidence

 - Firm ownership structures and the incidence of corporate taxes